-- Records of certified inputs and outputs. - List of all suppliers of certified products and electricity, and copy of their valid certificates. - Purchase documents including, e.g. purchase orders, contracts, invoices and goods receipts, delivery notes and received quantities. - Sales orders, sales invoices, dispatch information, including dates, customers to which the consignment or lot was dispatched, delivery records. - Stock records including inventory balancing. - Transporter or shipper contact details. - Record of mass balance calculation. - Records regarding the transfer of data to and from any databases used. - If the Economic Operator is not the legal owner of the storage site, a written contract between the operator and the legal owner of the site will be required to forward products with a CertifHy EU RFNBO Voluntary Scheme compliance claim included with the product information.
+- Records of certified inputs and outputs - list of all suppliers of certified products and electricity, including a copy of their valid certificates - purchase documents, including e.g. purchase orders, contracts, invoices and goods receipts, delivery notes and received quantities - sales orders, sales invoices, dispatch information (including dates), customers to which the consignment or lot was dispatched and delivery records - stock records, including inventory balancing - transporter or shipper contact details - record of mass balance calculation - records regarding the transfer of data to and from any database(s) used; and - if the Economic Operator is not the legal owner of the storage site, a written contract between the operator and the legal owner of the site will be required to forward products with a CertifHy EU RFNBO Voluntary Scheme compliance claim included with the product information.

-All Economic Operators must operate a periodic reporting system of maximum three (3) months regarding the input quantities and storage levels at the beginning and the end of the period, and the output quantities of RFNBOs supporting the mass balancing.
+All Economic Operators must operate a periodic reporting system of maximum three (3) months regarding the input quantities and storage levels at the beginning and end of the period, and the output quantities of RFNBOs supporting the mass balancing.
 Companies are obliged to inform their Certification Body immediately if any discrepancies occur in the documentation.

-All companies handling and supplying RFNBOs to other companies are obliged to provide their recipients with all the necessary documents and sustainability and GHG information in the scope of this scheme.
-Furthermore, the company must keep all relevant records and documents (as hard copies and/ or electronically) for at least five years.
+All companies handling and supplying RFNBOs to other companies are obliged to provide their recipients with all necessary documents and sustainability and GHG information in the scope of this scheme.
+Furthermore, companies must keep all relevant records and documents (as hard copies and/or electronically) for at least five (5) years, or longer if required by the relevant national authority.
 Documents and information are to be treated as confidential and must not be made accessible to unauthorised third parties.

-Records and documentation on traceability, quantity bookkeeping, mass balance and GHG emissions must be up to date and must be fully accessible to the Certification Body and the Auditor in the Audit process.
-If at the time of the Audit a company is also certified under other sustainability certification schemes with comparable scopes, or has been certified in the twelve months prior to the Audit, information on the other certifications must be provided to the Auditor, including the name of the scheme and certification scope.
+Records and documentation regarding traceability, quantity bookkeeping, mass balance and GHG emissions must be up to date and must be fully accessible to the Certification Body and Auditor during the Audit process.
+If, at the time of the Audit, a company is also certified under other sustainability certification schemes with comparable scopes, or has been certified in the twelve months prior to the Audit, information on the other certifications must be provided to the Auditor, including the name of the other scheme(s) and the certification scope(s).

 Furthermore, all records regarding the quantity bookkeeping and mass balance calculations for other certification schemes used must be made available to the Auditor.
-This is important to verify that no double-counting (or multiple-counting) is taking place.
+This is important to verify that no double- or multiple-counting has taken or place.